sp34rh34d/CTF-writeups/NahamCon2024/Base3200/readme.md

 output ```theflag: ASCII text, with very long lines (65536), with no line terminators```
 <br>
 <br>
-running ```cat``` command on theflag file, shows me a base64 string, after ran the command ```cat theflag | base64 -d | base64 -d``` still returns a base64 string. so, the flag could be encoded by running base64 for 10 or more times.
+Running ```cat``` command on theflag file, shows me a base64 string, after ran the command ```cat theflag | base64 -d | base64 -d``` still returns a base64 string. so, the flag could be encoded by running base64 for 10 or more times.
 <br>
 <br>
-i have create the following python code to get the flag
+I have created the following python code to get the flag
 <br>
 ```
 import base64